Support Us

 Appropriate tourist snaps, and a chance to check out Alistair Grey’s inspirational show at GoMA, and blitz spending money in the arts supplies shop

-If you’d like to find out more about the Young Stove, if you’d like to get involved in developing creative projects in Dumfries and find out what kind of opportunities you can be part of, send us an email to [email protected]
+If you’d like to find out more about Young Stove, get involved in developing creative projects in Dumfries, or explore the opportunities available, send us an email at [email protected].

 Skip to content